polarmk/turtle-drawings/README.md

 WORD: HELLO,
 SYMBOL: PYTHON SYMBOL,
 2. absolutely no hate symbols or NSFW drawings
-3. python is the default but any other languages with libraries to tusimilartle will be allowed
+3. python is the default but any other languages with libraries to similar will be allowed
 4. dont be mean